FatalIdiot/simpleton/README.md

-Simpleton is a Windows oriented framework for game development.
+Simpleton is a framework for game development.

 # Compilation
 ### Compile Simpleton